Elio-Rico/webpage/content/post/news-2025/index.md

 projects: []
 ---

-I am delighted to see the paper "The Effect of Macroprudential Policies on Homeownership: Evidence from Switzerland" accepted at JUE and the paper "Do Local Forecasters Have Better Information?" conditionally accepted at The Review of Economics and Statistics.
-Updated versions of the paper on this webpage coming soon!
+Major update available for the paper "Granular Portfolios, Expectations, and International Capital Flows" - the paper describes a novel channel of international financial contagion driven by investor expectations.